AdithSuresh2004/AdithSuresh2004/README.md

-Hey there! 👋 I'm [Adith Suresh], a passionate computer science student on a journey to explore the vast world of technology.
+Hey there! 👋 I'm Adith Suresh, a passionate computer science student on a journey to explore the vast world of technology.
 This repository is a sneak peek into my coding escapades, ongoing projects, and the skills I'm honing.

 ## 🚀 About Me